Andreina Pérez Aristeiguieta: Biography

 Andreina Pérez was born and raised in Caracas, Venezuela, and graduated high school from the French Institute of Caracas.
 During this time, she participated in several poetry competitions and was part of the group of models of the United Nations representing the French Institute.
 After completing her Baccalaureate studies, she moved to Miami, Florida, USA.

 In 2013, Andreina Pérez began her career as a theater actress, producer, writer and director at the Miami MicroTeatro, where she worked for two years to gain the opportunity to participate in several commercials.
 After this experience, she decided to move to Los Angeles, California, to start her career as a filmmaker.

-In 2015, she managed to start her career in film industry by participating as production coordinator in the feature film A Week In London (Reality Queen), with actors such as Julia Faye West, Denise Richards and Mike Tyson.
+In 2015, she managed to start her career in the film industry by participating as a production coordinator in the feature film A Week In London (Reality Queen), with actors such as Julia Faye West, Denise Richards and Mike Tyson.
 That same year, she was nominated for Best Comedy and Best Actress at the Laughlin International Film Festival in Las Vegas for her participation in the short film Second Floor, written and directed by her.

 2016 was a year of great achievements for Andreina Pérez.
 Limbus, a short film in which she participated as a producer and casting associate, was nominated for Best Supernatural Film at the Miami International Science Fiction Film Festival.
-The same year, her short film Mia was awarded Best Thriller in the Los Angeles Independent Film Festival.
+The same year, her short film Mia was awarded Best Thriller at the Los Angeles Independent Film Festival.
 In 2017, the short film Tito, Peace of Heaven, produced that same year and co-directed with Joel Seidl, was awarded the best drama short film at the Hollywood International Moving Picture Film Festival.
 At the same time, When Will I Love received an award for Best Experimental Short Drama Recorded with iPhone at the Los Angeles International Film Festival.